 7.4) FedEx API

-FedEx is one of the most well-known carriers in the world and, luckily for ecommerce businesses everywhere, it offers a very easily used shipping API at extremely fair prices.
-This documentation includes a multitude of ecommerce Shipping API integrations, including shipping track API, international shipping API, and many others.
+FedEx is one of the most well-known carriers in the world, and, luckily for ecommerce businesses everywhere, it offers a very quickly used shipping API at extremely fair prices.
+This documentation includes many ecommerce Shipping API integrations, including shipping track API, international shipping API, and many others.
 Here are a few of the features you can expect with the FedEx Shipping API :

 - Overnight shipping services and express shipping services